MALI – The Trip

 La Réserve de la Biodiversité des éléphants du Gourma Es-Souk (08/09/1999).
 Gourma in Mali is in 3 regions (Mopti, Timbuktu and Gao) – 83,000 km²), in eastern Mali, between the Niger River and the Burkina Faso border.
 The Gourma is bounded to the north and east by the Niger River, to the west and south by the hills and cliffs of the Dogon country.
 Has rock formations, dunes, plains, ponds, lakes and elephants.
 Extensive cattle, sheep and goats in transhumance, the populations are agro-pastoralists, semi-nomadic herders and transhumant nomads.

 Neolithic populations are found, mounds and tumuli (rocks full of meaning (zoomorphic representations, habitats of spirits, etc.).
 Located in semi-arid and arid zones.
 Great droughts of 1970.
 Plant resources weakened as traditional rules of pasture management are called into question by the density of stockbreeding.
-Conflicts between farmers, pastoralists and the elephants. population of 350 elephants. only place in the Sahel with elephants.
-The annual migration follows the large ponds of the area several tens of kilometers
+Conflicts between farmers, pastoralists and the elephants. population of 350 elephants. the only place in the Sahel with elephants.
+The annual migration follows the large ponds of the area several tens of kilometres

 La Boucle du Baoulé (08/09/1999) The Baoule Loop has 1,000,000 ha in four nature reserves (the Boucle du Baoulé National Park, the Fina, Kongossambougou and Badinko reserves).
 300 identified archaeological sites.